'Liverpool's 5-0 loss to Man City must be put in context'

 The German appeared to be questioning Liverpool's self-belief as he said: "I was really angry at half-time, not because of the result or red card.
 I was angry because I didn't see before the red card that we really understood that we could have got everything.

-"The red card was a game-changer but even though City were 2-0 up and we had 10 men, I couldn't believe we had no chance any more.
+"The red card was a game-changer, but even though City were 2-0 up and we had 10 men, I couldn't believe we had no chance any more.

 "I thought there was something to come but then the second half was not the biggest joy for any Liverpool fan and we say sorry for that."

-It was also out of character given Liverpool's record against those close rivals in and around them since Klopp arrived at Anfield.
+It was also out of character given Liverpool's record against close rivals since Klopp arrived at Anfield.
 They have thrived on the greater challenges.

 This was Klopp's first Premier League defeat away from home to one of last season's top seven, having previously boasted a record of played nine, won five and drawn four.

-Klopp will now hope this was simply a one-off aberration and Liverpool will revert to type as they begin the crucial Champions League campaign.
+He will now hope this was simply a one-off aberration and Liverpool will revert to type as they begin the crucial Champions League campaign.

 Liverpool still have plenty to savour